PeterEB/coap-node/README.md

 *************************************************
 <a name="API_deregister"></a>
 ### deregister([callback])
 Send a deregister request to the Server.
 The Server will remove the cnode from the registry.
-When succeeds, cnode will fire a 'deregistered' event and a 'logout' event.
+When succeeds, cnode will fire a `deregistered` event and a `logout` event.

 **Arguments:**